Wynwood: Fashion district

 The Miami Fashion District is a sub-district of Wynwood in Miami, Florida, United States.
 It is within the larger neighborhood of Wynwood.
-It is bounded by Northeast 30th Street to the north, I-95 to the Northwest, Northwest 23rd Street to the south, and Northwest 2nd Avenue to the east.
+Northeast 30th Street bounds it to the north, I-95 to the Northwest, Northwest 23rd Street to the south, and Northwest 2nd Avenue to the east.
 Its primary artery is along Northwest Fifth Avenue, where a lot of the major clothing retailers and distributors are located.

-Technology district

-The Wynwood Technology District is a sub-district of Wynwood where various technology companies.
-In January 2017, Wyncode opened Wynbase, a 3,100-square-foot code dedicated Wynwood campus.
+Wynwood has been a fashion hub since the 1920s when Jewish New Yorkers came to the neighborhood and opened factories to establish a thriving garment district.
+With new job opportunities in this newly established Miami suburb, families began migrating from Puerto Rico to Wynwood in the 40s and 50s.
+This immigration brought on by the garment district continues to play a role in the modern demographics of the area.

 Economy

 For some years, the neighborhood has been gentrified with large investments and developments.
 In 2010, the abandoned Wynwood Free Trade Zone at 2235 NW 5th Avenue was reconverted into a working production studio for films and television shows.
 In July 2011, production plans were announced for the 2011 Charlie's Angels to be filmed in the old free trade zone building in Wynwood.
 Other film production studios are located in neighboring Park West, and together, form a larger, growing film production industry in Miami.

 Home to a large number of art galleries, artist studios, and clothing wholesalers, the art and fashion industries are the main economic engines of Wynwood.
 Zak the Baker is a kosher restaurant in Wynwood.

 In 2013, Miami New Times moved its headquarters to Wynwood.